s10208233/ID_S10208233_LesterCheong_Assg2_website/README.md

 - Mobile navigation: Upon going below 850px screen size the desktop navigation bar gets hidden and only shown when the hamburger icon is active.

 ### Features Left to Implement
-- Pagination for optimization/better loading time.
+- Pagination instead of all in one to cut down loading time.
 - "Details" button to open up modal on mobile.
 - Addition of newer generation of Pokemons.